 Bigmoto

-Redesigning BigMoto’s outdated DMS template into a mobile first, rider focused e-commerce platform that prioritises trust and conversions.
+Redesigning BigMoto’s outdated DMS template into a mobile-first, rider-focused e-commerce platform that prioritises trust and conversions.
 The result was higher purchase, finance, and PX completions, reduced friction, and a bold new brand identity that stands out in the UK bike market.

 The Problem